data-tamer2410/data-tamer2410/README.md

 #### **Summary**

-Results-driven Data Scientist with expertise in LLMs, Transformers, and end-to-end machine learning.
+Hi 👋, I'm a results-driven Backend and AI Engineer with expertise in LLMs, Transformers, and end-to-end machine learning.
 Skilled in data analysis, NLP, web scraping, API development, and model fine-tuning for production.
 Strong background in data integration, database management, and interactive dashboard creation.
 Passionate about solving complex problems and building scalable solutions.

 ---